 Offering multiple shipping options, including premium shipping, can seem out of reach for smaller ecommerce brands.
 But there are several logistics solutions for businesses of all sizes to offer a variety of shipping options — including global shipping.

-For instance, ShipBob is an international fulfillment 3PL that powers its entire distribution network with the same best-in-class technology.
+For instance, ShipBob is an international fulfilment 3PL that powers its entire distribution network with the same best-in-class technology.

 With ShipBob, you can split inventory across locations based on where their customers are located.
-That way, when orders are placed on your online store, it is routed to the nearest fulfillment center location.
-If a customer resides in a low shipping zone (or same zone as the fulfillment center), the customer may get 2-day shipping without paying an arm and leg for it.
+That way, when orders are placed on your online store, it is routed to the nearest fulfilment centre location.
+If a customer resides in a low shipping zone (or same zone as the fulfilment centre), the customer may get 2-day shipping without paying an arm and leg for it.

 “We want the customer experience of purchasing on our website to be similar to Amazon Prime.
 This is possible with ShipBob, without inflating the shipping cost to an insane level.
 To do this, we strategically place products around the country.

-We are storing inventory in three of ShipBob’s fulfillment centers: Moreno Valley, California; Chattanooga, Tennessee; and Dallas, Texas.
+We are storing inventory in three of ShipBob’s fulfilment centres: Moreno Valley, California; Chattanooga, Tennessee; and Dallas, Texas.
 These locations map out nicely with our customer base as we have a large group in the South and also get coverage on the West Coast and in the Midwest.”

 Tim Fink, Co-Founder of EnduroSport

-ShipBob also partners with major global and regional parcel carriers, which enables more shipping options for merchants while optimizing shipping costs and transit times.
+ShipBob also partners with major global and regional parcel couriers, which enables more shipping options for merchants while optimising shipping costs and transit times.